 Why so many methods?
 What's the big deal?
 Read on to discover everything you need to know for cooking Thanksgiving turkey perfectly every time.

-Why is Cooking a Thanksgiving Turkey So Difficult?
+Why Is Cooking a Thanksgiving Turkey so Difficult?

 For starters, turkey is pretty lean.
 Fat is what adds moisture and flavor to meat, and turkey doesn't have a lot of it.
 So even if you don't overcook your turkey, it can still be dry and bland.

 Secondly, the thing is just so darned big, cold and heavy.
 Handling a raw turkey is rife with opportunities to contaminate your kitchen.
 Open the packaging, and what happens?
 The bacteria-laden juices flow right out.
-Then there's all the unwieldy things you do to prep the turkey, whether it's washing it, rubbing butter under the skin, flipping it upside down or just stuffing the cavity.
+Then there are all the unwieldy things you do to prep the turkey, whether it's washing it, rubbing butter under the skin, flipping it upside down or just stuffing the cavity.

 Third, turkeys take up a ton of room in the refrigerator and the oven.
 It's hard to get other things in the fridge when you're defrosting, brining or even just storing a fresh turkey.
 The same goes for the oven.